a45hif/developer-docs/docs/subnets/yc3-blog.md

 At the heart of every Bittensor subnet lies a fundamental challenge: how do you fairly distribute rewards for work, when that work can include a wide range of different digitial commodities or services?
 Bittensor approaches this as a distributed judgment problem: **Validators** serve as judges for the whole community, with trust in them being measured by the total stake they have been delegated.
 Their ratings of the performance of **miners** (who produce the commodities and services for each subnet) determine emissions to those miners.

 But how can we keep validators honest and hard-working to make sure that they do their best effort to accurately judge the miners?

 Yuma Consensus is Bittensor's solution.
 Validators continuously rank the quality of work done by miners in their subnet, with the rankings of validators being trusted in proportion to how much stake they have received from the community.
 Lazy or dishonest validators lose emissions for submitting inaccurate rankings, which is likely to cause the community to move their stake to more relabile validators.
 Hence the community's trust in a given validator, embodied as stake, is linked over time to the emissions earned by the miners that validator rates.
 Hence validators are kept honest and miners are kept working hard to produce the best commodities possible.

 But how does this work in detail?
 Each validator submits their rankings of miners they've evaluated.
 The algorithm then looks at all these rankings and tries to figure out which validators are giving the most reliable, honest evaluations.
-Validators who consistently make good predictions about which miners *other* validators will *eventually* recognize as the best, get *more* influence in the system.
-Meanwhile, validators give stale or otherwise inaccurate evaluations lose out.
+Validators who consistently make good predictions about which miners _other_ validators will _eventually_ recognize as the best, get _more_ influence in the system.
+Meanwhile, validators that give stale or otherwise inaccurate evaluations lose out.

 The system builds "bonds" between validators and miners over time.
 When a validator consistently recognizes a miner's good work, their bond with that miner strengthens, leading to better rewards for both parties.
 This creates a powerful incentive for validators to be diligent, honest, and forward-thinking in their evaluations.